The-Center-for-Unity/ubpod-new/TRANSFORMATION_JOURNAL.md

 2. Implemented a custom hook to standardize audio event tracking
 3. Added event listeners for play, pause, end, and seek events
 4. Included relevant metadata with each event for better analysis

+### Challenge: Discover Jesus Links Integration

+**Problem:**
+Needed to integrate Discover Jesus links for Part 4 papers (120-196) to provide users with additional resources about Jesus' life and teachings.

+**Solution:**
+1. Extracted the exact links from the reference implementation to maintain consistency
+2. Added the links to the episodes.ts file as a structured object mapping paper IDs to arrays of links
+3. Updated the EpisodePage component to display these links in a dedicated section for Part 4 papers
+4. Styled the links to match the overall design system while making them visually distinct
+5. Added proper external link indicators and hover effects for better UX

+**Implementation Details:**
+- Created a conditional section that only appears for papers with IDs between 120 and 196
+- Used a responsive grid layout that adapts to different screen sizes (1 column on mobile, 2 on desktop)
+- Added proper error handling to ensure the UI doesn't break if links are missing
+- Included external link icons to indicate that links open in a new tab

 ## Current State and Next Steps